-The Marvel Cinematic Universe Phase 5 shifts into gear in 2023 beginning with Ant–Man and the Wasp: Quantumania (in cinemas now), followed by Guardians of the Galaxy Vol. 3 and then The Marvels.
+The Marvel Cinematic Universe Phase 5 shifts into gear in 2023: First came Ant–Man and the Wasp: Quantumania, followed by Guardians of the Galaxy Vol. 3 and then The Marvels in November.

 The Marvels brings back Carol Danvers as Captain Marvel (Brie Larson) for a second time in a solo (not-solo) movie, more than four years after the cosmic-powered Avenger first featured in 2019’s Captain Marvel.